 Y’all, this tile was disgusting – I wore out four of those brass brushes.
 I hadn’t realized just how bad it was.
 For the most part, it cleaned up really well.
 There are some spots on the grout that didn’t clean up, but I think they are permanent stains and that’s alright – it’s just a mudroom and laundry room.

 I tried to take advantage of just about every inch of wall space I had and maximize it for storage and function.
-On this wall, I hung three hooks ($9 for four hooks!) to hold wet towels as people come in from the pool.
+On this wall, I hung three hooks to hold wet towels as people come in from the pool.
 I also splurged on a new beach towel because it coordinated perfectly with that flamingo art print.
 Also, we use the heck out of beach towels around here with our pool so it won’t just be hanging there looking pretty.

 Since most of the walls in here are neutral, I wanted to bring in lots of playfulness and color with art.
 This flamingo print called Bird Bath fit the bill.
 I think it has a slight Palm Beach vintage type feel to it and y’all know, I’m a sucker for that.
 Plus, anytime I see a flamingo or a flamingo art print, I always think of the Circus at age two carrying around plastic flamingos from the screened in porch at our old house kissing and loving on them.